 How You Can Use It:

-Your sales manager uploads the report of their monthly sales to SharePoint.
-Because of the Notification Workflow in place, this triggers a notification email to be sent to the Sales Director, informing her/him that the monthly sales report has been uploaded.
+Your sales manager uploads the monthly sales report to SharePoint.
+Because of the notification workflow in place, a notification email is sent to the sales director, informing her/him that the monthly sales report has been uploaded.

 4. Automation Workflows

-Automation Workflows allow you to be able to create a workflow to automate and automatically execute certain actions based on what's happening within your SharePoint environment.
-It typically piggy-backs off the other workflows that have been described above
+Automation Workflows, often created using Power Automate, allow you to create a workflow to automate and automatically execute certain actions based on what’s happening within your SharePoint environment.
+These workflows typically piggyback on the other workflows described above.

 How You Can Use It: